 In contrast, the Fisher Price cash register is perfect for 2 year olds but grown up enough for primary school-age children to incorporate into more sophisticated pretend play games.

-The Fisher Price cash register is rated an average of 4.7 out of 5 stars on Amazon, compared to 4.2 out of 5 for the Little Tikes.
+The Fisher Price cash register is currently a little bit better rated on Amazon than the Little Tikes.
 This doesn’t sound like a big difference but having compared these ratings to similar toys, I think it’s quite a big difference.

 Most of the reviews of both toy cash registers are very positive.
 The negative reviews are quite similar too, with a few people reporting that both cash registers are cheaply made.
 However there is more negative feeling around the Little Tikes toy cash register.